kubestellar/kubestellar/docs/content/direct/wec-registration.md

 4. **Register additional WECs** to scale your deployment

 For more information on using WECs with KubeStellar, see the [example scenarios](example-scenarios.md) and [BindingPolicy documentation](binding-policies.md).

+For the complete picture of how WEC registration fits into the overall KubeStellar architecture, see [The Full Story](user-guide-intro.md#the-full-story).